-COMP410 - Introduction to Wireless Networks and Performance 3 Credits

-This course covers networking topics with specific focus on mobile and wireless scenarios and applications.
-The main objective of this course is to provide understanding of a wide range of current and next-generation wireless networking protocols and technologies.
+COMP410 - Introduction to Wireless Networks and Performance 3 Credits understanding of a wide range of current and next-generation wireless networking protocols and technologies.
 The course focuses on the most widely used mobile and wireless network standards including cellular (LTE), Wi-Fi, Bluetooth, etc. During the course, students will understand the specific mechanisms of different network architectures and develop tools to analyze their performance.
 Finally, since wireless and mobile networking is a dynamic and changing field, the course will provide an introduction to upcoming technologies for mobile and wireless scenarios, including 5G cellular, Fog Networks, and the Internet of Things.
 Prerequisite: COMP140.